All posts

 Line 16Check the foreign country box

 Processing time: 4 business days to 4 weeks.
-The IRS faxes back confirmation letter CP 575 containing the EIN.
+The IRS faxes back confirmation letter CP 575 with the EIN.

 Phone method

 The IRS international line at (267) 941-1099 issues EINs during the call.
-Hours: Monday through Friday, 6:00 AM to 11:00 PM Eastern Time.
-This is not a toll-free number — international calling rates from Nigeria apply (or use VoIP services like Skype to reduce cost).
-Nigerian passport number replaces SSN on the verbal application.
+Monday through Friday, 6 AM to 11 PM Eastern.
+Not toll-free -- use Skype or VoIP to keep costs down.
+Your Nigerian passport number replaces the SSN on the verbal application.

 Formation service method

-All major formation services (Stripe Atlas, Doola, Firstbase) file Form SS-4 as part of their formation package.
-Processing time varies from 1-6 weeks depending on IRS backlog.
-This is the most common path for Nigerian founders because it requires no fax access or international phone calls.
+Stripe Atlas, Doola, and Firstbase all file Form SS-4 as part of their package.
+Processing: 1-6 weeks depending on IRS backlog.
+This is how most Nigerian founders get their EIN -- no fax machine, no international phone call.

 Step 4: Open a bank account